Harajuku Dance Rock

 Harajuku Dance Rock is an EP released by An Cafe on March 13, 2009.
-Available only in North America and certain parts of Europe, "Harajuku Dance Rock" includes seven audio tracks and three music videos on a separate DVD.
+Available only in North America and certain parts of Europe as an overseas mini album, "Harajuku Dance Rock" includes seven audio tracks and three music videos on a separate DVD.
 There is also a full-color booklet with both the Japanese lyrics and the romaji version of the lyrics.